lsandov1/iteso-os/sheduling.md

 **Multiprocessor machines**: process actually run concurrenlty, in parallel, on different processors.

-Enables many procceses to *block* or *sleep*.
+Not all process run at the same time, so many procceses to *block* or *sleep*.

-Multitasking OSs come in two flavors: *coopertive multitasking* and * preemptive multitasking*.
+Multitasking OSs come in two flavors: *coopertive multitasking* and *preemptive multitasking*.
 Most modern OS are preemptive, so the scheduler decides when a process is to cease running and a new process is to begin running.